 Keeping your facility safe and your employees accident-free is an important component of any safety program.
 This hot work permit training will help you maintain OSHA compliance, and also keep your employees from getting injured on the job.

-Available as an English or Spanish language DVD, this training is 14 minutes in length.
+Available as an English or Spanish language DVD or USB Stick, this training is 14 minutes in length.

 What's Included In The Box?: